How to Quit Vaping: Complete Guide

 Days 4-7

 The worst is behind you.
 Cravings are still there but less frequent and less intense.
 You might still feel foggy and tired.
-This is your body recalibrating.
-It’s a good sign, even though it doesn’t feel like one.
+This is your body recalibrating, and it’s a good sign, even though it doesn’t feel like one.

 Weeks 2-4